Unleash/unleash-edge/README.md

 ## Migrating to Edge from the Proxy

-We have a migration guide [here](./migration-guide.md), that details the differences between Edge and the Proxy and how to achieve similar behavior in Edge.
+For more info on migrating, check out the [migration guide](./migration-guide.md) that details the differences between Edge and the Proxy and how to achieve similar behavior in Edge.

 ## Running Unleash Edge